-Existing and proposed recreation areas in the plan area include the portion of Mary Reimer Regional Park within the County and an area in the Future Hinton West Rural Urban Fringe Joint ASP identified for recreational use (see Figure 4 - Future Growth Scenario).
+Existing and proposed recreation areas in the plan area include the portion of Mary Reimer Regional Park within the County (designated as a Public Institutional District) and an area in the Hinton West Urban Fringe Joint ASP identified for future campsites and recreational cabins (see Figure 4 - Future Growth Scenario).
 The existing parks, open spaces and trails network within the plan area should accommodate a wide range of active and passive recreational amenities.

-- Policy 2.6.2 Where feasible, trails should link to the trail system outlined in Hinton's Parks, Open Space and Trails Master Plan, as amended. - Policy 2.6.3 Opportunities to establish formal off-highway vehicle trails may be considered within the plan area.
+Policy 2.6.1 Parks, open spaces and trails should be integrated into reserve lands within the plan area.
+Policy 2.6.2 Where feasible, trails should link to the trail system outlined in Hinton's Parks, Open Space and Trails Master Plan, as amended.
+Policy 2.6.3 Opportunities to establish formal off-highway vehicle trails may be considered within the plan area.